 Are you wondering whether you have to pay income tax on your affiliate marketing income?
 Then read on!
-In this guide, you’ll find out what tax you need to pay on affiliate income, tax-free exemptions that exist so you can keep everything you earn and the circumstances under which you need to let HMRC about your side income.
+In this guide, you’ll find out what tax you need to pay on affiliate income and tax-free exemptions that exist.
+This will help you to keep everything you earn and the circumstances under which you need to let HMRC about your side income.

 Table of contents

 Friendly Disclaimer: Whilst I am an accountant, I’m not your accountant.
 The information in this article is legally correct but it is for guidance and information purposes only.
 Everyone’s situation is different and unique so you’ll need to use your own best judgement when applying the advice that I give to your situation.
 If you are unsure or have a question be sure to contact a qualified professional because mistakes can result in penalties.

 1. Do You Need to Let HMRC Know About Your Affiliate Marketing Income?

 You need to let HMRC know about your affiliate income when your income (the money you get paid) goes over £1,000 during one tax year.
 Below £1,000, you can choose to take advantage of the trading income allowance.
 This is where UK individuals can earn up to this amount without letting HMRC know.
 It’s important to note that £1,000 relates to income, not profit and that it isn’t always tax-efficient to use.
 Therefore, you should check whether using the trading allowance is right for you or if you should register with HMRC regardless of your turnover.

 2. How to Let HMRC Know About Your Affiliate Income

 Once your affiliate marketing income crosses the £1,000 income threshold during a tax year, it’s time to register with HMRC.
 This means registering as self-employed.
 You can do this online yourself by filling in the form on the HMRC website.
 I’ve put together a guide to registering as self-employed where I show you the form you need to use.
 Plus it has the 5 steps you need to take to complete your registration.